How to Decode a Job Advertisement

 Think of the job posting as a map or a key to getting the position.
 Read the description carefully, and several times.
 It's a good idea to review the want ad at the following points:

-Your first look at the job description can be a quick review.
-Think of this moment as being comparable to checking out a potential date at a party: look for compatibility.
-Follow these tips to help you decide if you should apply for a job.
+- Initially: Your first look at the job description can be a quick review.
+Think of this moment as being comparable to checking out a potential date at a party: Look for compatibility.

-Your cover letter should be personalized to the specific job, and to the needs highlighted in the posting.
-See advice on how to match your qualifications to the job description.
+- Before writing a cover letter: Your cover letter should be personalized to the specific job, and to the needs highlighted in the posting.